silogen/docs/docs/personal-preferences.md

 # Personal Preferences

-AMD Enterprise AI Suite platform has several settings the users can adjust to change their user experience.
+{{ name }} platform has several settings the users can adjust to change their user experience.

 ## Color theme